 A combination of the above mentioned three accounts (i.e. a bank account, a demat account and a trading account) is often referred to as the "3-in-1" account.
-The investors may either open the above mentioned three accounts separately with different depository participant/ broker/ institution or they may also approach a single depository participant/ broker / institution who provides the facility of opening of all the three accounts together.
+The investors may either open the above mentioned three accounts separately with different depository participant/ broker/ institution or they may also approach a single depository participant/ broker / institution who provides the facility of opening of all the three accounts with a single set of procedure.